AndreasChristensen89/salary_struggle/README.md

 * Media query tested on my own tablet, Ipad pro 2018 11" using Safari+Chrome, no issues.
 * General testing with my own laptop, Asus 13 inch using Chrome, no issues.
 All links were tested.
 All external links and internal links work.

+### UX limit
+Game runs best on screens that are minimum 320 * 480px Does not run properly on very small screens; Microsoft Lumia 550 and JioPhone 2

 ## Bugs discovered during testing:
 There is a slight issue with the shopping bag on laptop screen, where the content is scrollable on the x-axis.